 Note the band of the crown just above his ear, delineated by distinct upper and lower lines between which are three complete jewels including a center diamond shape and two squares, plus two more partial jewels at the ends.
 Between the jewels are a total of 8 pearls in pairs separating the jewels.
 There are also six small pearls up the centerline of the top of the crown.
 On George V coins the grade is determined mostly by how many of these jewels, pearls and band lines are visible on the coin.

 AU-50 (About Uncirculated-50) is a coin with wear similar to that shown above with only traces of wear on the highest points.
 No major or minor details are worn and the six pearls up the center line of the top of the crown are all not only separate and distinct but relatively sharp (as is the rest of the coin in general).
 While it is not obvious on the image, there are traces of wear on the two pearls in front of the center diamond, and on the bottom two pearls up the center line at the top of the crown, which are the highest points on the coin.
 A coin with any wear on it cannot be called a Mint State coin.
 AU is normally divided into AU-50, 55 and 58.
 AU-58 is a coin with only microscopic wear and which probably would have been MS-63 or better without it.
-By the time a coin has circulated enough to wear to AU-55 you begin to see a light haze of disturbance in the lustre between the portrait and the lettering, caused by random multiple contact points leaving microscope marks in those areas.
+By the time a coin has circulated enough to wear to AU-55 you begin to see a light haze of disturbance in the luster between the portrait and lettering, caused by random multiple contact points leaving microscope marks in those areas.
 AU-50 and AU-55 are differentiated by the amount of that haze, and the amount of wear on those high points.
 As the wear is often only visible under 10 power magnification, it cannot be illustrated well on an image and requires some experience to judge accurately with the coin in front of you.
-On newer coins you would expect to see a significant lustre on an AU-50 (at least on silver coins), but this is not necessarily required for earlier coins that have toned.
+On newer coins you would expect to see a significant luster on an AU-50 (at least on silver coins), but this is not necessarily required for earlier coins that have toned.

 XF-40 or EF-40 (Extra Fine-40) is a coin similar to the above with no significant details worn away but there is now more visible wear on the tops of the finer details.
 All jewels and all 8 beads on the crown band are visible although the 2 beads in front of the center diamond can be weak as on this example.
 The 6 beads up the center line of the crown are less sharp and the bottom ones usually begin to merge (other than on silver dollars) as you see on this example.
 Other parts of the design, such as the King's shoulder decorations, begin to show minor wear which is often how you distinguished a nice XF from an AU.
-No lustre is necessary on an XF-40 to XF-45 coin it some will usually be present, especially on newer coins.
+No luster is necessary at XF-40 to XF-45 but some will usually be present, especially on newer coins.
 It should be noted grading George V nickels is different because they tend to be weakly struck, often with only 4 or 6 pearls visible in mint state.
 Grading XF and better George V nickels requires specialized knowledge.
 XF (or EF) is divided into XF-40 and XF-45.
 The coin imaged for this grade has what are known as hairline scratches from being cleaned which is considered a significant flaw that reduces the value and should be mentioned as part of the grade description.

 VF-20 (Very Fine-20) is where some finer details have begun to wear through but only at the higher points.
 More than 50% of the center diamond should be visible with at least five of the eight pearls present but the two in front of the center diamond can be totally gone on a VF-20.
 On this coin there are six visible pearls although one is weak.
 VF is divided into VF-20 and VF-30 with the distinction a combination of how much of the center diamond is visible and exactly how many pearls are visible.
 A VF-20 has at least half of diamond with 5 to 6 pearls and a VF-30 has a nearly full diamond with 6 or 7 pearls visible.